Biography

 Hadiza Kabara Biography

-Hadiza Muhammad Sani who is better known as Hadiza Kabara or Hauwa Gidan Badamasi is a Hausa movie actress Kannywood entered the Hausa movie industry in 1998.
+Hadiza Muhammad Sani, who is better known as Hadiza Kabara or Hauwa Gidan Badamasi, is a Hausa movie actress.
+Kannywood entered the Hausa movie industry in 1998.

 The first movie she is known for is the movie Allura da Zare, SE, and her movie 2019 Akeela and Gidan Badamasi of Arewa24 and Gidan Badamasi of Arewa24.
 She got married and gave birth to two children.

-The actress got married after entering the film industry at the age of four, where she married a director in the Mai industry whose name Muhammad Kabara, who she is best known for, they had a daughter Mai They were flirting with him before they parted, she returned to Kanniwood and continued with the movie
+The actress got married after entering the film industry at the age of four, where she married a director in the Mai industry, whose name is Muhammad Kabara, with whom she is best known.

 The actress was born in the city of Kano, near the Jalli mosque.
 From there, I went back to work with my parents.
 I went to school in Fanshekara.